doronreiffman/web_scraper/README.md

 * **markets**: saves information about all the markets scraped
   * market_id: auto-incrementing id for each market
   * market_code: The market (an ISO 3166-1 alpha-2 country code)

 * **albums_to_markets**: saves information about markets in which the album is available; functions as intermediate table for many-to-many relationship between albums and markets

+  (Note: an album is considered available in a market when at least one of its tracks is available in that market)
   * album_id: references albums table
   * market_id: references markets table